jazzband/django-taggit/docs/custom_tagging.rst

 these cases ``django-taggit`` makes it easy to substitute your own through model, or ``Tag`` model.

-Note: You will need to remove 'taggit' from `settings.py` if you do not want to create the default tables.
+Note: Including 'taggit' in ``settings.py`` will create the default ``django-taggit`` and "through model" models.
+If you would like to use your own models, you will need to remove 'taggit' from ``settings.py``.

 To change the behavior there are a number of classes you can subclass to obtain different behavior: